Surgery for benign prostatic hyperplasia: Invasive therapies

 There are two types of transurethral resection of the prostate (TURP): the standard monopolar and the newer bipolar procedure.
-A 2019 Cochrane review of 59 studies that included 8924 men with urinary symptoms due to benign prostatic hyperplasia.
-This review found that bipolar and monopolar TURP probably results in comparable improvements in urinary symptoms, as well as a similar erectile function, the incidence of urinary incontinence, and the need for retreatment.
+A 2019 Cochrane review of 59 studies, that included 8924 men with urinary symptoms due to benign prostatic hyperplasia, found that bipolar and monopolar TURP probably results in comparable improvements in urinary symptoms, as well as a similar erectile function, the incidence of urinary incontinence, and the need for retreatment.
 Bipolar surgery likely reduces the risk of TUR syndrome and the need for blood transfusion.

 Efforts to find newer surgical methods have resulted in newer approaches and different types of energies being used to treat the enlarged gland.
 However some of the newer methods for reducing the size of an enlarged prostate, have not been around long enough to fully establish their safety or side-effects.
 These include various methods to destroy or remove part of the excess tissue while trying to avoid damaging what remains.
 Transurethral electrovaporization of the prostate (TVP), laser TURP, visual laser ablation (VLAP), ethanol injection, and others are studied as alternatives.